wraith-labs/wraith/README.md

+**This project is currently in development.
+Commits to this repository are more rare now as I am mostly focusing on a different component of Wraith, https://github.com/TR-SLimey/IBGC.
+Once that is complete, I will add it to Wraith's repo and continue work here.**

 # wraith
 A free and open-source, modular Remote Administration Tool (RAT) / Payload Dropper written in Golang with a PHP/HTML/JS/CSS Control panel.